angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 with Predict.
 This isn't always the case however and it is common to fall into traps of misusing your cantrips in order to setup Predict.
 Additionally, Predict is often the last cantrip you leave in your hand when searching for something.
-A hand of Brainstorm, Fetchland, Ponder, Preordain and Predict will likely start with Brainstorm into Fetch, shuffle, Preordain then Ponder.
+A hand of Brainstorm, fetchland, Ponder, Preordain and Predict will likely start with Brainstorm into Fetch, shuffle, Preordain then Ponder.
 Assuming you shuffle from the Ponder you are left with no knowledge to extract value from the Predict with.